algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 Below is a list of potential enhancements that could be considered for future development:

-- **Upgrading to a better plan in bubble:** We are currently running on the free version of bubble to present to you our application but bubble offers various paids plan including usefull features that remove the limitations we had during this project.
+- **Upgrading to a better plan in bubble:** We are currently running on the free version of bubble to present to you our application but Bubble offers various paid plans including usefull features that remove the limitations we had during this project.
-- **Generalisation of the project:** Making it possible to link more Intermarché stores to enhance the french culture in other touristic region of france.
+- **Generalisation of the project:** Making it possible to link more Intermarché stores to enhance the french culture in other touristic regions of France.
-- **Real time stock count:** We could implement, using a realtime database of the product availiability, create a tracker system to warn the user if the product they want is unavailiable in the store he want to go.
+- **Real time stock count:** We could implement, using a realtime database of the product availability, create a tracking system to warn the user if the product they want is unavailable in the store he wants to go.
 - **Personalized Recommendations:** Learn from user behavior: saved pairings, ratings, dislikes.
-Offering tailored suggestions based on past activity or taste profiles
+Offering tailored suggestions based on past activity or taste preferences.
 - **Online shopping systeme:** being able to buy the desired product directly from the application.

 ---